Fine Art MA

 Course details

-In this course you’ll combine the production of work in an active studio and workshop environment with a programme of academic research and study, culminating in a public presentation/exhibition and critically reflective dissertation.
+In this course you’ll combine the production of work in an active studio and workshop environment with a programme of academic research and study, culminating in a public presentation/exhibition.

 You’ll take full responsibility for your own programme of work, routinely engaging with contemporary issues in art, developing relationships across the School of Fine Art, History of Art and Cultural Studies and the Faculty of Arts, Humanities and Cultures, and working with local partners.

-You’ll study compulsory modules and choose one optional module to develop knowledge in an area that interests you.
-Alongside your studio and exhibition work, your optional module could explore critical and theoretical issues such as aesthetics, deconstruction, feminist studies and museum practice.
+You’ll study compulsory modules and choose from a range of optional modules to develop knowledge in an area that interests you.
+Alongside your studio and exhibition work, optional modules are available that explore critical and theoretical issues such as aesthetics, deconstruction, feminist studies and museum practice.

 You’ll have access to the resources and learning context necessary to assess and critically evaluate theories of visual representations, an integral part of the production of practical work in fine art.
 You'll gain the basis for future professional art practice, curatorial engagement and/or academic research at a higher level.